AruniRC/resnet-face-pytorch/README.md

 :construction: **Under construction** :construction:

-Training a ResNet model in PyTorch on the [VGGFace2](https://www.robots.ox.ac.uk/~vgg/data/vgg_face2/) dataset (not a demo).
+Training a *ResNet-101* model in PyTorch on the [VGGFace2](https://www.robots.ox.ac.uk/~vgg/data/vgg_face2/) dataset.

 ### Dataset preparation

 * Register on the [VGGFace2](https://www.robots.ox.ac.uk/~vgg/data/vgg_face2/) website and download their dataset
-* VGG provides loosely-cropped images.
-We use crops from a face detector, saved as a CSV in `[filename, subject_id, xmin, ymin, width, height]` format (not yet made available).
+* VGGFace2 provides loosely-cropped images.
+We use crops from the [Faster R-CNN face detector](https://github.com/playerkk/face-py-faster-rcnn), saved as a CSV in `[filename, subject_id, xmin, ymin, width, height]` format (the CSV with pre-computed face crops is not yet made available).
 * The `vgg-face-2/crop_face.sh` script is used to crop the face images into a separate output folder.
 Please look at the settings section in the script to assign correct paths depending on where the VGGFace2 data was downloaded on your local machine.
+This takes about a day. **TODO** - multi-process.
+    * Training images are under `OUTPUT_PATH/train-crop`
+    * Validation images (2 images per subject) under `OUTPUT_PATH/val-crop`

+### Training

+We used 7 GeForce GTX 1080Ti GPUs in parallel (PyTorch DataParallel) to train the network, using Batch Normalization, starting from the pre-trained ResNet-101 available in PyTorch model zoo, Adam optimizer, with an initial learning rate of 0.001.
+* Training settings for Stage-1 (30 epochs) are defined under *config-7* in [config.py](./config.py).
+This uses 7 GPUs and a batch size of 350 (50 samples per GPU).

 :red_circle: TODO - eval on LFW :construction: